Key Takeaways for 2026:

 Instead:

-- Treat rest as a deadline, not a reward
+- Treat rest as a deadline, not a reward.
+You don’t earn rest by working enough—rest is required for sustainable work.

-- Log off intentionally at the end of the day
+- Log off intentionally at the end of the day.
+Create a shutdown ritual: review tomorrow’s tasks, close all tabs, and physically leave your workspace.

 When personal time is protected, work becomes more focused and fulfilling.
 Creativity thrives when life feels full, not restricted.